 When we look at the four primary dimensions of culture and compare them with some other countries, the unique cultural profile of Germany is clearly visible.
 To read more about these dimensions first, go here.
 (Any score less or more than 10 points is significant).

-What we perceive as being hierarchical when doing business in Germany comes from the relatively higher score on Predictability; so in other words, Germans are not hierarchical, but are more formal and procedural.
+What we perceive as being hierarchical when doing business in Germany comes from the relatively higher score on Predictability; in other words, Germans are not hierarchical but are more formal and procedural.

 When doing business in Germany it is important to realize that you have to be a technical specialist if you come and join the negotiation table.
 Something that Dutch, Americans, and Chinese are not necessarily good at.

-Setting clear-cut goals is important as much as it is to come up with a plan on how to execute this.
+Setting clear-cut goals are important as it is to come up with a plan on how to execute this.